How to Create a Customer Service Bot

 Did you know that 90% of consumers rate an “immediate response as important or very important” when they have a customer service question?
 Or that 75% of people expect help within five minutes when they need it?

-But here’s the interesting thing about these trends: Even though people want immediate help, they don’t necessarily want to talk to a human.
+But here’s the interesting thing about these trends and customer satisfaction: Even though people want immediate help, they don’t necessarily want to talk to a human.
 In fact, many prefer (62%) conversing with a bot.

 Chatbot technology is available to businesses of all sizes.
 Whether you’re a solopreneur or part of a 10,000 person company, a bot can strengthen your customer experience.
 Here’s how to build a fully functional chatbot in a few simple steps.